VMU: More Than a Specialty

 Vytautas Magnus University is not just all about the studies.
 Here, individual creative ambitions and internal motivations are never left behind, while contrasting cultures and ideas enjoy co-existence in a tolerant and diverse community.
 The goal of the project VMU: More Than a Specialty is to introduce high school and university students to the possibilities and alternatives they get in higher education.
 At VMU, you will not be limited to the knowledge required for your specialty alone: this university promotes universal development of a personality, paving the way for you to become a professional in multiple fields.

-Interdisciplinary education is of undeniable importance in the times of liquid modernity: it is a way to improve one's chances in the highly competitive job market and, more importantly, to make dreams come true.
+Interdisciplinary education is of undeniable importance in the times of liquid modernity: it is a way to improve one’s chances in the highly competitive job market and, more importantly, to make dreams come true.
 The goal of a liberal arts university is to educate curious intellectuals who would dare to experiment and yet remain tolerant, empathic to the environment and the people around them.
-"Studies of things like photography or even philosophy might not have any direct benefit, at least in my case, but they develop your sub-conscious: your mentality begins to change, and then everything else improves as well", contemplated Andrius Balčiūnas, CG artist who is studying at the VMU Faculty of Economics.
+“Perhaps you’d think that studies of photography or philosophy have no direct benefit to you, but they do.
+Such studies develop your sub-conscious: your mentality begins to change, and then everything else improves as well”, contemplated Andrius Balčiūnas, 3D graphics artist who is studying at the VMU Faculty of Economics.

 Making Connections and Friends

 In spite of the spread of individualisation, making friends and sharing an honest connection is like a door in the wall, which opens all kinds of experiences and sets one free from the trap of restricted, and sometimes even monotonous, life.
 University is a place where we make friends and dream together, spend spare time, fall in love and simply live.
 University is people.
 Here, together, we grow.